Micke-Hallberg/Motion-Cam/README.md

 Serial.println("Counter is at 0.");<br>
 }<br>
 Since I might need the old files they are moved to another Directory on the SD-Card.
 This process is rather straight forward and is full in the complete code.
 (Function moveJpgToOldPictures ):<br>
 Question?
-Ask me I don't promise I will be able to answer but I'll try.
+Ask me!
+I don't promise I will be able to answer but I'll try.